 – Jury’s assessment of the industrial feasibility of the project and/or its viability

-– Enhancement of the contents of the bottle or jar
+– Enhancement of the contents of the bottle

 – New perspectives opened up for the material (the project allows glass to conquer new segments)